 He was twice Artist in Residence at The Robert M. MacNamara Artist Residency on Westport Island where he began the re-visitation of his early systemic concepts.
 Two large works on watercolor paper from the MacNamara stay were selected for the Center for Maine Contemporary Art Biennial Juried Exhibition in 2008.
-Since then, his paintings, both on large canvases and on paper, have been shown several times at Aarhus Gallery in Belfast, ME., Gibbs Gallery in Washington, ME., the Harlow Gallery in Hallowell, ME., and the River Arts Gallery in Damariscotta, ME.
-Bob’s work is in the collections of Edward Albee, Richard Wilbur, and Joyce Carol Oates among others.
+Since then, his paintings, both on large canvases and on paper, have been shown several times at Aarhus Gallery in Belfast, Gibbs Gallery in Washington, River Arts Gallery in Damariscotta, and the Harlow Gallery in Hallowell, where he recently won the Juror’s Choice Award in the annual Juried Show.

 Because of my preconceived system of applying the medium to the substrate, I have always believed it to be without literal content.
 It was always meant to be ego-less and devoid of pride, that is to say, without any special personal, topical, or symbolic significance.
 In my most recent work, I find it more and more clear that each piece is a sensory as well as sensual response to my seeing and hearing in the natural world, much influenced by my lifetime on or near the ocean and my involvement with music.
 The resulting images are much the result of my inner eye, attempting to grasp and share what I internally “see”, that which is perhaps not known, but felt.
 In the end, they are incomplete without the viewer’s response.
 My mentors include Agnes Martin, Robert Irwin, John Fraser, and Alec Eames Richardson among others.